Duke Pratt in Costa Rica

 Attendance is required at all classes, excursions, and group events.
 Given the intense nature of this program, late arrival and/or early departure is not permitted.

 You will make your own travel arrangements to and from the program site.
-You are expected to arrive on July 3.
-You may depart the program site at any point on August 13.
-Once you have a flight itinerary, log in to MyGlobalEd to update your travel registry.
+You are expected to arrive on the arrival date cited above.
+Once you have a flight itinerary, log in to MyExperientialEd to update your travel registry.

 You will need to make your own housing arrangements if you will be arriving before the program start date or leaving later than the program end date.